awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-nlb.md

 **To configure a Network Load Balancer in the Elastic Beanstalk console during environment creation**

+1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk), and then, in the regions drop\-down list, select your region\.

+1. In the navigation pane, choose **Environments**\.

-1. Use the [Create New Environment wizard](environments-create-wizard.md) to start creating your environment\.
+1. Choose [Create a new environment](environments-create-wizard.md) to start creating your environment\.

 1. On the wizard's main page, before choosing **Create environment**, choose **Configure more options**\.